KansasCityWomeninTechnology/learningjQuery/README.md

 4. Make clicking the "hide brunch" button hide the now showing brunch div. [hint](http://api.jquery.com/hide/)
 5. BONUS CHALLENGE: Make clicking the "order ready" button get the value from the item box and display it at the top of the page inside an 'h1' tag.

-## Adding Plugins
+### Adding Plugins

 We're going to add a [slider](http://bxslider.com/) to our page to showcase our amazing brunch items.
 Checkout the "add-slider" branch from this repo, we'll do our work in there.
 Feel free to look through the answers to the previous tasks as well.

 1. Add the required files for [BX Slider](http://bxslider.com/) to your index.html
 2. Call the BX Slider on your slider element.
-3. Change the mode of the slider to 'vertical'. (http://bxslider.com/examples/vertical-slideshow "hint")
+3. Change the mode of the slider to 'vertical'. [hint](http://bxslider.com/examples/vertical-slideshow)
-4. Add captions to your images. (http://bxslider.com/options "hint")
+4. Add captions to your images. [hint](http://bxslider.com/options)